Jason de Jong: Stallion

 In March 2012, De Jong was offered to play in the Philippines for Stallion in the United Football League.
 However, he was able to get a three-day trial with Scottish First Division side Ayr United.
 It was initially reported that he was set to sign for the club but Ayr United manager Brian Reid revealed that de Jong had not signed for Ayr due to financial constraints at the club.
 In August 2012, it was announced that De Jong eventually signed with the UFL side for the 2012–13 season.

 He made his first league appearance for the club in a 4–0 win against Pasargad.

 In March 2013, at the middle season of the 2013 United Football League, de Jong joins Global on loan until the end of season.

 Global

 After having loan spell, De Jong finally joins Global permanently.

 Bornem

 On 11 January 2015, De Jong signs for 3rd division club KSV Bornem in a 1-year deal.

 Global

-De Jong returns to Global after a short spell in K.S.V.
+De Jong returned to Global after a short spell with K.S.V.
 Bornem.